Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/README.md

 ## Introduction

 ### Tutorial Overview
-This tutorial introduce different design aspects for the NoC DDRMC by providing step-by-step instructions to create different designs and running simulations.
+This tutorial introduces different design aspects for the NoC DDRMC by providing step-by-step instructions to create different designs and running simulations.